 In 2006, I wrote 20 Ways Search Engines May Rerank Search Results, which described a number of ways that search engines may rerank pages.
 I followed that up in 2007 with 20 More Ways that Search Engines May Rerank Search Results.

 I decided that it was time for a sequel or two in this series.
-I came up with another 25 reranking methods, but decided to stop at 10 in this post.
+I came up with another 25 ways to rerank search results but decided to stop at 10 in this post.

 Many of the following are described in patents, and some of those patents were originally filed years ago – prehistoric times in Web years.
 The search engines may have incorporated ideas from those patents into what they are doing now, adopted those methods and since moved on to something new, or put them in a filing cabinet somewhere and forgot about them (I’d like the key to that filing cabinet).

-More important then knowing whether or not Google or Yahoo or Bing might be using something from within a patent is understanding reasons a search engines might have considered one approach or another.
+More important than knowing whether or not Google or Yahoo or Bing might be using something from within a patent is understanding reasons search engines might have considered one approach or another to rerank search results

 Here are 10 more ways that search engines may rerank search results:

 For many years, most search results at the major search engines were limited to lists of links to web pages.
 Sometimes you would see news results or images, but the most common sets of search results pages tended to be a list of “ten blue links.”
 Now, you’ll often see maps, pictures, tweets, blog posts from social network connections, recent news, and sometimes even actual links to web pages.